Casting For a Device

 How are OrthoPets devices manufactured?

-- Upon receiving a fiberglass impression (cast) of your pet’s limb, your Case Manager will review the impression, measurements and medical information to assess how we can best assist your pet.
+• Upon receiving a fiberglass impression (cast) of your pet’s limb, we will review the impression and medical information to assess how we can best assist your pet.
 The impression and measurements are then transferred to the fabrication team to start the process.

-- First, the fiberglass impression is scanned to create a 3-D model replica of your dog’s leg.
+• First, the fiberglass impression is scanned to create a 3-D model replica of your dog’s leg.
 Our technicians digitally sculpt the 3-D model with unmatched accuracy to create the shape and contour of the device.
-The fit of the devices is based upon the quality of the provided fiberglass impression as it is the representation of the limb.
+The initial fit of the device depends on the quality of the provided fiberglass impression.

 What kind of materials do you use?